 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and liabilities are generally included on the balance sheet.
 The statement of revenues, expenditures and changes in fund balances presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in spendable resources.
 General capital asset acquisitions are reported as expenditures and proceeds of general long-term debt are reported as other financing sources.
 Under the modified accrual basis of accounting, revenues are recognized when both measurable and available.
 The City considers revenues reported in the governmental funds to be available if they are collectible within sixty days after year-end.
 Principal revenue sources considered susceptible to accrual include taxes, federal funds, local funds and investment earnings.
-Other revenues are considered to be measurable and available only when cash is received by the City.
-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences.
+Other revenues are recognized when the related fund liability is incurred, except for principal and interest on long-term debt, claims and judgments, and compensated absences.
 Pension expenditures are recognized when amounts are due to a plan.